The Unthanks: Songs from the Shipyards

 Songs from the Shipyards, Vol. 3 in the Unthanks' Diversions series, was released in November 2012.
 This is a studio-recorded album of songs from a soundtrack, compiled by the Unthanks, which was first performed live in February 2011 at Newcastle upon Tyne's Tyneside Cinema to accompany the showing of a documentary film by Richard Fenwick about the history of shipbuilding on the Tyne, Wear and Tees.
-The album includes Elvis Costello's "Shipbuilding" and songs by Graeme Miles, Alex Glasgow, Archie Fisher, John Tams, Peter Bellamy and Jez Lowe, plus a centrepiece track, "The Romantic Tees", written by Adrian McNally.
+The album includes Elvis Costello's "Shipbuilding" and songs by Graeme Miles, Alex Glasgow, Archie Fisher, John Tams, Peter Bellamy and Jez Lowe, plus a centrepiece track, "The Romantic Tees", written by McNally.
 In a four-starred review The Observers Neil Spencer described it as "a stark creation, using little more than piano, violin and voices" but said that its minimalism "lends poignancy to songs and poetry narrating the glory and grime of a vanished era".

 Mount the Air

 Their album Mount the Air, released in February 2015, received five-starred reviews in The Daily Telegraph and The Irish Times.
 The Telegraph's reviewer Helen Brown described the album as "a slow, swirling affair that mixes original material with traditional tales.
-Underpinned by McNally’s cool, fluid piano it’s simultaneously ancient and fresh."
+Underpinned by McNally's cool, fluid piano it's simultaneously ancient and fresh."
 Joe Breen, writing in The Irish Times, called it "their most ambitious work" and said that it "places them in the same league as the likes of The Gloaming and the Punch Brothers".
-In a four-starred review for the Financial Times, David Honigmann said: "Once a bleak Northumbrian chamber folk outfit, the Unthanks have reinvented themselves on a symphonic scale, as witness the 10-minute title track, ushered in on harps and with an orchestration that recalls Gil Evans’s work for Miles Davis."
-Robin Denselow, in a four-starred review for The Guardian, said: "This is a return to the gentle melancholia of Last, and while there are fine vocals from the Unthank sisters, the dominant figure is Rachel’s husband, Adrian McNally, who plays keyboards and percussion, and produced and wrote much of the music...
-It’s a lush, often exquisite set".
+In a four-starred review for the Financial Times, David Honigmann said: "Once a bleak Northumbrian chamber folk outfit, the Unthanks have reinvented themselves on a symphonic scale, as witness the 10-minute title track, ushered in on harps and with an orchestration that recalls Gil Evans's work for Miles Davis."
+Robin Denselow, in a four-starred review for The Guardian, said: "This is a return to the gentle melancholia of Last, and while there are fine vocals from the Unthank sisters, the dominant figure is Rachel's husband, Adrian McNally, who plays keyboards and percussion, and produced and wrote much of the music...
+It's a lush, often exquisite set".
 Teddy Jamieson, writing in the Sunday Herald, said: "The Unthanks return with an album that takes the folk tradition the sisters grew up on and sails it into wilder waters...
 Folk's storytelling tradition is still very much at the heart of this album.
 But what thrills here is the sense of scale at play in the music, the unrushed, easeful way the musicians stretch into songs, let them linger without ever overstaying their welcome.
 That and the earthy humanity of the sisters' voices."
-However, The Observers Neil Spencer bucked the trend, giving the album three stars, and criticising the "ambitious but lumbering orchestration...
-Two instrumentals eschew the group’s strength; more voices please".
+However, The Observers Neil Spencer bucked the trend, giving the album three stars and criticising the "ambitious but lumbering orchestration...
+Two instrumentals eschew the group's strength; more voices please".

 Mount the Air was the winner in the best album category in the 2016 BBC Radio 2 Folk Awards.